Embracing Your Fears:

 We, Not Me

-The early years of college can be some of the most intimidating and overwhelming times for students, as they have left the familiarity & safety of home, and may not have developed specific coping skills for when they begin to feel isolated and alone in a challenging academic setting.
-It is also so easy to compare yourself to others, feel imposter syndrome, or compare your insides to someone else's outsides.
+College can be one of the most intimidating and overwhelming times for students, as it is also so easy to compare yourself to others, feel imposter syndrome, or compare your insides to someone else's outsides.
 Social media, glorifying perfectionism, and fear of failure only exacerbate these tough feelings.
 This is the main reason why anxiety and depression are the top concerns of college students today.

 What if there was a way to address their fear in a healthy, community-oriented way?
 We all have that something we really want to do with our lives, but we’re afraid.
-We’re scared to pursue our dream job, choose to go against the status quo, or simply have that conversation we've been avoiding.
+We’re scared to pursue our dream job, choose to go against the status quo or have that conversation we've been avoiding.
 But what if the thing we’re actually afraid of is… just feeling afraid?
-And what if there was a really simple solution that would give us the strength to take the plunge?
+And what if there was a straightforward solution that would give us the strength to take the plunge?

 In this experiential workshop, participants will deconstruct their strongest fears, then understand where those fears connect with other people’s.
 Using discoveries from Positive Psychology, they’ll experience the power that comes with learning that your specific fears are shared.
 Participants will practice techniques in real-time, which will help them reduce their fear, regardless of the situation.
 They’ll leave ready to finally do The Thing and change their lives!